givensuman/reactutilities/store/README.md

     count: [ count, setCount ]
 } = useStore<{ count: number }>()
 ```
-Or by writing a custom hook that *does* know the contents of your store:
+Or by writing a reusable hook that does know the contents of your store (recommended):

 ```ts
 import useStore from "@reactutilities/store"